EnvisionIot/developer_bootcamp/3_Data_Management/lab_tutorial/303-1_configuring_storage_policy.md

 | health_level     | DI Data      | Output point of the stream processing job for analyzing the health level of the battery |
 | cycle_number     | Generic Data | Number of charge-discharge cycles that has happened on the battery                                 |

-For detailed description of the supported storage types, see [Configuring TSDB Storage](https://support.envisioniot.com/docs/data-asset/en/latest/configuring_tsdb_storage.html).
+For a detailed description of the supported storage types, see [Configuring TSDB Storage](https://support.envisioniot.com/docs/data-asset/en/latest/configuring_tsdb_storage.html).

-## Creating a storage policy group
+## Step 1: Create a Storage Policy Group

 Storage policy groups enable you to manage the time-series data for different projects separately.
-Before configuring storage policies for the measuring points, you must create a storage policy group.
+Before configuring storage policies for the measurement points, you must create a storage policy group.

 However, note that each model can be associated to only one storage policy group.

-1. Log into the EnOS Console and select **Time Series Data Management > Storage Policy** from the left navigation tree.
+1. Log in to the EnOS Management Console and select **Time Series Data Management > Storage Policy** from the left navigation menu.

-2. Click **Create Group** or the **+** icon to create a storage policy group.
-Then, complete the configuration of the storage policy group.
+2. Click **Create Group** or the **+** icon to create a storage policy group and complete its configuration.

    - **Group Name**: Enter a name for the storage policy group.
    - **Group Model**: Search and select the **SmartBattery_Demo** model (or the model you created yourself) to be associated with the storage policy group.